Jhonbeltran/animate-chat-node-platzi/README.md

 * 'neo-async' : (the new async) this module make easier the workflow with async functions to process the images and create the video

+* 'data-uri-to-buffer' : This module help us to convert the images from base64 to buffer